DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2021-02-08-work-history-iteration.md

 Minor changes included:

-* Removing the working pattern question for part time jobs – this didn’t seem to be strongly required, and would be a complicated to answer for part time or casual jobs done a long time ago..
+* Removing the working pattern question for part time jobs – this didn’t seem to be strongly required, and would be complicated to answer for part time or casual jobs done a long time ago.
 * Removing the hint text suggesting candidates add the name of their own company if self-employed – this didn’t seem to be required.
 * Changing the end date from “End date (leave blank if this is your current role)” to “Are you still working in this job?”.
 If the candidate answered “No” then a ”When did you leave this job?” question was revealed.
 * Changing the start date from “Start date” to “When did you start this job?”, for consistency with the “When did you leave this job?” question, and to better reflect the fact that we don’t ask for a full date, only month and year.

 When a candidate added a job, they were returned to the Work history review page, rather than being asked whether or not they wanted to add another job.
 This was partly to solve an issue seen in production where candidates go to add another job, but then leave all the fields blank and submit the form, causing validation errors.

 Our hypothesis was that this is because they either changed their mind or didn’t realise that they would need to add another job immediately.
 Additionally, by taking candidates back to the review page after adding each job, they are able to review their progress in adding jobs so far, and can remind themselves where they’ve got to – which may be more important when adding lots and lots of jobs.

 We redesigned the review page.
 Instead of using summary cards for each job, the jobs were presented in a table format.
 This was intended to remove the duplication caused by repeating the field names in each summary card, and make it easier for candidates to scan the page, as each job takes up less vertical height.